ProfoundLogic/offline-mobile-universal-display/README.md

 Follow these instructions to produce a working offline app.
 ### Javascript Program

+- Edit the puimobile_default.json file and replace [SYNC_USER] and [SYNC_PASSWORD] with a valid username and password
 - Move `puimobile_default.js` and `puimobile_default.json` to the Profound UI "user data" JavaScript folder (`<profound_js>/htdocs/profoundui/userdata/js`).
 These files comprise the actual offline app that will be downloaded to the mobile device and run.

 ### Files